tamersp25/docs/src/docs/overview/aiWARE-in-depth/controller.md

-In this table, route Parent-\&gt;Out #1-\&gt;In #1-\&gt;Task Child is a row.
+In this table, route Parent->Out #1->In #1->Task Child is a row.
 That diagram has two more additional rows that can be inserted into the table

 | Task\_Vertix (DAG Vertix) | Field Name |
 | --- | --- |